How does a DVD player read data from a disc?

 This process allows the DVD player to read the encoded data and play videos, movies, or other content stored on the DVD disc.

-by fatima_block , 6 months ago
+by fatima_block , a year ago

 @rubie